 Advanced Spanish II - AS.210.312

-Pre-College students & Undergraduate students July 3 - August 4 Online
+Pre-College students & Undergraduate students July 1 - August 2 Online

 3 Credits Status: Open Save this Course View Saved Courses

-This course is thorough review of the Spanish language focused on the development of students’ communicative abilities and their knowledge of Hispanic cultures.
+This course is a thorough review of the Spanish language focused on the development of students’ communicative abilities and their knowledge of Hispanic cultures.
 Students will both expand their knowledge of the basic structures of Spanish, with special emphasis on more difficult grammatical and vocabulary aspects, and further improve on oral and written skills.
 Students will increase their critical thinking skills and listening abilities utilizing movies and written texts.
 This course combines an extensive use of an online component, class participation and three exams.
 Upon successful completion of this course, students will have acquired more complex language tools to become proficient in Spanish and its use in various professional contexts.
 There is no final exam.
 May not be taken satisfactory/unsatisfactory.
 No new enrollments permitted after the third class session.

-Prerequisite: AS.210.311 (Advanced Spanish I) or appropriate webcape score.
+Prerequisite: AS.210.311 (Advanced Spanish I) or appropriate Spanish placement exam score.

 This online course is primarily delivered asynchronously; however, your instructor may schedule live interactions as well.
 Please refer to your syllabus for these opportunities and for important course deadlines.